Deployment Steps

 3. Enter the Load Balancer name.

-8. In Configure Routing, enter the port that the Load Balancer will route traffic to.
+8. In Listeners and routing section, enter the protocol and port that the Load Balancer will route traffic to.

-9. For Target Group select a target group or create new one.
+9. For Target Group, select a target group or create a new one.
 Do not register any targets.
-These are configured at a later stage through the Auto Scaling group.
+These are configured at a later step through the Auto Scaling group.

 10. Review the configuration.